StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 ////
 //// tab | Logging Errors

-- **Guideline**: When dealing with scripts that may produce many errors, consider logging errors to a file for later review, while still using `stderr` for critical error messages.
+- **Guideline**: When dealing with scripts that may produce many errors, consider logging errors to a file for later review while still using `stderr` for critical error messages.
-    - **Reason**: This practice helps in maintaining clean output in the terminal while ensuring that all errors are captured and accessible for debugging or auditing purposes.
+    - **Reason**: This practice helps maintain a clean output in the terminal while ensuring that all errors are captured and accessible for debugging or auditing purposes.

 ///// admonition | Example
     type: example